See the Plc Board page for details of main board directors and company secretary.

 Sabrina is President of Bloomsbury Publishing USA and joined Bloomsbury in April 2024 from Ingram Publisher Services where she was Vice President and General Manager leading domestic and international sales, digital strategy, client services, and the business operations team.
 She brings a wealth of experience of trade and academic publishing to her new role.

 Sabrina began her career as the fifth employee of the Perseus Books Group where she went on to become the President of Perseus Distribution client services and then the Senior Vice President of Sales overseeing sales and inventory planning.
 Sabrina was featured in Publisher’s Weekly’s “50 under 40” Rising Star highlights in 2008.
-She holds an MBA from New York University’s Stern School of Business and was recently appointed to the Board of Directors for the Association of American Publishers.
+She holds an MBA from New York University’s Stern School of Business and is currently on the Board of Directors for the Association of American Publishers.

 updated every minute